Many California Farmworkers Forced To Stay Behind During The Wildfires

 Related NPR Stories

 Earlier this week, California's Department of Forestry and Fire Protection announced that the Woolsey Fire in Southern California has been contained.
-But in its wake, the fire destroyed almost 1,500 structures across Los Angeles and Ventura Counties.
+But in its wake, the fire destroyed almost 1,500 structures across Los Angeles and Ventura counties.
 And while some residents are beginning to return home, thousands in Ventura County had to stay behind and face the risks of fire and smoke.

 About 36,000 farmworkers stayed and worked outside picking strawberries and other produce amid the dangerous air from the wildfires.
 Many of those workers have limited access to proper protection or medical care.

-Note: A previous version of this story incorrectly quoted Juvenal Solano as saying about 20,000 to 70,000 farmworkers in Ventura County are members of the indigenous Mexican community who speak Aztecan languages.
-According to the Mixteco/Indigena Community Organizing Project, there about 20,000 Mixtecs in Ventura County, about 17,000 of whom work in agriculture.